Learn / Guides / Performance reporting guide

 This chapter on marketing performance reporting teaches you all about assembling and analyzing data to guide marketing strategies, decisions, and actions.
 With detailed analytics tools and metrics dashboards, you’ll have access to data about who your customers are, understand the customer journey, and see what metrics you should focus on when reporting campaign effectiveness to stakeholders or clients.

-Stay tuned for the marketing performance reporting chapter - in the meantime, check out how to build a marketing data analysis report (with templates and examples).
+Or check out how to build a marketing data analysis report (with templates and examples) or how great marketers create actionable and insightful reports.

 Performance reporting software